-However, it is acknowledged that there may be instances when receiving a gift is unavoidable or when refusal of a gift may be inappropriate.
-In these circumstances, Elected Members need to be aware of the requirements outlined below.
+However, it is acknowledged that there may be instances when receiving a gift is unavoidable or when refusal of a gift may be inappropriate impossible or impractical.
+These circumstances will depend on the cultural context of the giving of a gift, the nature of the gift (perishable food or beverages or of no monetary value) and the relationship with the person giving the gift.
+In such a circumstance the gift may be accepted on behalf of the City but should be disclosed in accordance with the requirements outlined below.